The Best Growing Medium Mixes for Each Orchid Family

 6. Cymbidium (Terrestrial & Semi-Terrestrial)

-Cymbidiums like a denser mix with some organic matter.
+Cymbidiums prefer a denser mix with more organic matter.

 7. Catasetum (Deciduous Orchids)

-These orchids need a mix that dries quickly when dormant but holds moisture in growth phases.
+These orchids need a mix that dries quickly when dormant but holds moisture during growth.

 8. Bulbophyllum (High-Humidity Lovers)